MrJohnsson77/bootstrap-joyride/README.md

 	$('#startride').click(function (e) {
     e.preventDefault();
     $('#overlay').show();
-	    $(this).featureTour({
+	    $(this).BootJoyride({
 	      'cookieMonster': false,           	// true/false for whether cookies are used 'cookieName': 'myHomepageJoyride',  	// choose your own cookie name 'cookieDomain': false,           		// set to false or yoursite.com 'tipContent': '#JoyrideCourseID',    	// The ID of the <ol> used for content 'postRideCallback': endride,      	// A method to call once the tour closes 'postStepCallback': $.noop,      		// A method to call after each step 'nextOnClose': false,            		// If cookies are enabled, increment the current step on close 'debug': false
 	    });
     });